Bandwidth/python-sdk/docs/MachineDetectionConfiguration.md

 # MachineDetectionConfiguration

 The machine detection request used to perform <a href='/docs/voice/guides/machineDetection'>machine detection</a> on the call.
+Currently, there is an issue where decimal values are not getting processed correctly.
+Please use whole number values.
+We are working to resolve this issue.
+Please contact Bandwidth Support if you need more information.

 ## Properties